shaynemeyer/redux-paint/README.md

 # Redux Paint

-This project is a minimal Paint clone written with Redux
+This project is a minimal Paint clone written with React, TypeScript & Redux

 ## Available Scripts